muhumuzab/MyDiary-API-v2/README.md

 2. Navigate to the root folder of the project.
 3. Open terminal and run nosetests - All tests should be passing.

+# Documentation

+- Visit https://mydiary8.docs.apiary.io/ for the documentation of the API